Home

 The US Department of Agriculture (USDA) rates them highly on their ORAC table (a measure of a food’s antioxidant capacity), although below blackberries, blueberries and cranberries.
 Fresh cherries or cherry juice rate the best, whilst dried cherries are also very good.
 This makes them an ideal fruit to use as a snack, replacing those fat inducing salty or sugary snacks.
 Note that the nutrition value of canned or frozen cherries is a lot less.

-The red color or pigment from cherries are from anthocyanins which are powerful antixoidants.
+The red color or pigment from cherries are from anthocyanins which are powerful antioxidants.
 These are thought to help protect against cancer, diabetes, and act as an anti-inflammatory.
 Research, although not on humans, has shown they can restrict weight gain, lower cholesterol and help to protect against heart disease.
 They have also been shown to reduce the pain from arthritis.

 A serving of Cherries contains 12% of our daily recommended intake of vitamin C and traces of melatonin which is thought to help reduce the incidence of Alzheimer’s.